oguzkarademir/Module-Project-Acme-Web-Design/development-strategy.md

 ## 2. Showcase

-> Create the main content of the acme-web-design project with semantic layout
+> A user can see the main content of the home page

 ### Repo

-- Work with a branch named 'showcase'
+- This user story was developed on a branch called `showcase`

 ### HTML

-- Create main content using 'section' tag
+- Create main content using _section_ tag
 - Use 'container' class with 'div' tag to see a more tidy structure
 - Add image